-Transgressive Fiction shows realistic sex that isn't glamourized and sex that has the option of being either making love or just fucking.
+Transgressive Fiction shows realistic sex that isn't glamourized and sex that has the option of being either making love or just fucking or some place in-between.
 Transgressive fiction doesn't shy away from the mediocrity of sex and instead portrays it as it is ... in any amount of detail.

 Drugs ...
 The Ultimate Muse

-Heroin, cocaine, ectasy, meth, pills ... there's plenty of drugs out there and a plethora of novels that use them as elements in their stories.
+Heroin, cocaine, ecstasy, meth, pills ... there's plenty of drugs out there and a plethora of novels that use them as elements in their stories.

 Also plenty of authors who use them to write books at all but I digress.

 Alcohol has become less scandalous to write about in recent years but every now and again it still finds a way to offend in literature.

 I personally can appreciate a novel that doesn't shy away from drug use and that doesn't turn the whole story into a damn after school special of Just Say No. It's raw and it's real ... there are generations full of people who experience substance abuse.